Best Sewing Machines for Curtains and Other Window Treatments

 - You can make your drapes more effective against harsh sunlight if you sew decorative strips on them.
 Synthetic or thick cotton thread is recommended

 - Always have a vision in your head for the look of the entire space, unless you want to end up with an eclectic, jumbled mess of incompatible colors and shapes.
+Even the best fabric for napkins won’t look good on the table if they don’t match the rest of the decor.
 Look for patterns and colors online, and search wide for whole interior design, instead of just searching for “curtains” online.

 - Remember that the draperies can set the tone for the entire space.